 Are you looking for funding sources for cleantech companies?

 There are many funding sources for cleantech companies now available to help you on your journey.
-This could be pre-seed, seed, Series A or B funding,
+This could be pre-seed, seed, Series A or B funding.

 The article below gives information about the funding climate in general and a list of sources.
+You can also find a very comprehensive list of over 160 investors on the Climate 50 site.

 Microsoft and Amazon encourage confidence in the sector